aphyr/aesahaettr/README.md

 quite fast, often has poor dispersal. Æsahættr can generate hashes of significantly higher entropy and with improved uniformity.

-On the other hand, Æsahættr will probably be an order of magnitude slower than .hashcode.
-Hashing an object like `{:weight 12 :color "blue"}` takes about 30 ns via .hashcode, but 370 ns via Æsahættr murmer3-32, with a custom funnel.
-Hashing via nippy is another ~30x slower, at 12 µs.
-Still, we're within the realm of acceptable performance for many purposes.

 ## Installation

 https://clojars.org/aesahaettr